klapantius/vernyomi/readme.md

 ### build and run the application

 (It is possible to keep two sets of the above parameters as "test" and "production" properties.
-In this case the settings for "properties" are the default, and those of "test" will be taken if the environment variable NODE_ENV is set to 'test'.)
+In this case the settings for "properties" are the default, and those of "test" will be taken if the environment variable NODE_ENV is set to 'test' (`export NODE_ENV=test`).)

 Build the application: